orcmid/miser/README.md

 # orcmid / miser #
-The Miser Project for practical demonstration of computation-theoretical aspects of software
+The Miser Project for practical demonstration of computation-theoretic aspects of software

 ## ***WORKING DRAFT*** ##